neumino/neumino.github.io/movies.md

-### Billy Lynn&#39;s Long Halftime Walk
+### All Eyez on Me
-*Released on 2016-11-11, vote average 5*
+*Released on 2016-11-11, vote average 2*

-19-year-old Billy Lynn is brought home for a victory tour after a harrowing Iraq battle.
-Through flashbacks the film shows what really happened to his squad - contrasting the realities of war with America&#39;s perceptions.
+The film will focus on the career of Tupac Shakur all the way to the fatal drive-by shooting in Las Vegas in 1996.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mUULFJ_I048?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pfhJE1ORqas?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>